 Data Ingestion Google Cloud: Google Cloud Platform

-Google Cloud Platform is a suite of public Cloud Computing services such as data storage, data analytics, big data, machine learning, etc. It runs on the same infrastructure that Google uses internally for its end users.
+Google Cloud Platform is a suite of public Cloud Computing services that includes data storage, data analytics, big data, machine learning, etc. It runs on the same infrastructure that Google uses internally for its end users.
 With the help of Google Cloud Platform, you can deploy and operate applications on the web.

 Key Features of Google Cloud